-Want to know where to start with AC/DC?
-Wonder what Classic Rock thought of their greatest albums?
-Then welcome to the most exhaustive collection of AC/DC album reviews on the web, a suitably epic journey through a career that’s spanned decades and touched millions.
+Do you want to know where to start with AC/DC's sizeable back catalogue, or wonder what Classic Rock thought of the band's greatest albums?
+Then you've come to the right place as we've collated the most exhaustive collection of AC/DC album reviews on the web – and it's a suitably epic journey through a career that’s spanned decades and touched millions of lives.

-While other guides to AC/DC tend to be the opinion of just one person, this one is compiled from the views of some of rock’s best writers and biggest AC/DC experts.
-The result, we think, is the most trustworthy and detailed album-by-album guide to Acca Dacca on the internet.
-If you are just discovering AC/DC, let it be your guide (and, man, how we envy you).
+While other guides to AC/DC tend to be the opinion of just one, solitary person, this ultimate guide has been compiled from the views of some of rock world’s best writers and biggest AC/DC experts.
+The result, we think, is the most trustworthy and detailed album-by-album guide to the Aussie giants on the internet.
+If you're just discovering AC/DC for the first time, then we envy you, as you've got hours and hours of magical moments ahead, so let us be your guide.

-(House rules: we’ve included all live albums and the ’74 Jailbreak EP, but excluded all other compilations and soundtrack albums.
-All the albums reviewed are the international editions, not the original Australian versions.)
+First, some house rules: we’ve included all live albums and the ’74 Jailbreak EP, but excluded all other compilations and soundtrack albums.
+All the records reviewed here are the international editions, and not the original Australian versions.

 Fly On The Wall (1985)